easegress-io/easegress/doc/cookbook/mqtt-proxy.md

 - `MQTTProxy` is now a `BusinessController` to Easegress.
 - Use `github.com/eclipse/paho.mqtt.golang/packets` to parse MQTT packet. `paho.mqtt.golang` is a MQTT 3.1.1 go client introduced by Eclipse Foundation (who also introduced the most widely used MQTT broker mosquitto).
 - As a MQTT proxy, we support MQTT clients to `publish` messages to backend through publish packet pipeline.
-- Just like `HTTPPipeline`, `Pipeline` in MQTTProxy can use filters to do things like user authentication or topic mapping (map MQTT multi-level topic into single topic and key-value headers).
+- As `Pipeline` is protocol independent, it can use MQTT filters to do things like user authentication or topic mapping (map MQTT multi-level topic into single topic and key-value headers).
 - We also support MQTT clients to `subscribe` topics (wildcard is supported) and send messages back to the MQTT clients through the HTTP endpoint.

 ```